jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

     .credentials(client, credential) //
     .build();

-// The raw api has access to all chef features as exposed in the Chef REST api Set<String> databags = context.getApi().listDatabags();
+// The raw api has access to all chef features, as exposed in the Chef REST api Set<String> databags = context.getApi().listDatabags();

 // ChefService has helpers for common commands